osmhpi/Prellblock/README.md

 #### Reading from the blockchain

 There are several ways to read values from the blockchain.
 You can read the current `block number`, information about `accounts`, whole `blocks` or certain `values`.
-1. The subcommand `current_block_number` will give you the block number of the newly comming block (or the current length of the blockchain).
+1. The subcommand `current_block_number` will give you the block number of the next block to be craeted (which is the current length of the blockchain).
 2. The subcommand `get_account <turi-address> <peer-ids>` will print information about the specified accounts.
 You may request information about multiple accounts by including multiple peer ids.
 3. The subcommand `get_block <turi-address> <filter>` will display a block's information.
 Again, you may request information about more blocks.
 A range of blocks can be specified by giving a range of block number.
 For valid filters see [Filters](#filters).
 4. The subcommand `get_value <turi-address> <peer-id> <filter> <span> <end> <skip>` will get (multiple) logged values of a given account (`peer-id`).
 Keys to read are selected using `filter`.
 The `span` specifies how many values (or which timespan) should be read, while `end` specifies the last value to read (a date or x values from last). `skip` can skip x values or a specific timespan between each read value.